fluxninja/aperture/docs/content/concepts/infra-meter.md

 ### Agent Group

-The pipeline defined in the _Infra Meter_ is applied to all agents in the specified agent group.
+The pipeline defined in the _Infra Meter_ is applied to all Agents in the specified agent group.

 ### Per Agent Group